Rape and murder of Nirmala Panta: Investigation

 On 17 September, a new investigative committee was set up by the Nepal Police under DIG (Deputy Inspector General of Police) Dhiru Basnyat to replace the former investigation committee led by SSP Uttam Subedi.
 On the same day, Prime Minister KP Sharma Oli asserted that the local police had derailed the investigation.
 He speculated that either the police had faked the investigation or had committed mistakes in the investigation.
 The Panta family travelled 35 hours by bus to Kathmandu to draw the attention of the central government to the case.
 Oli assured the family that the perpetrator would be prosecuted and punished irrespective of his money, power, post, or influences.

 On 18 September, the Kanchanpur police chief SP Kuber Kathayat said that there was no concrete evidence, and that the investigation was ongoing.
 The government had earlier set up an investigative panel due to the destruction of evidence by the local investigating police after the discovery of the body of the victim.
 DIG Dhiru Basnyat, who was appointed as the leading officer to a nine-member probe committee formed on 16 September 2018, for the new investigation, stated that the investigation would be begun anew.

 The Central Investigation Bureau, in December 2018, arrested one of Panta's neighbours, from Kathmandu.
 One of his friends was also called to the bureau from Kanchanpur for interrogation.
 According to police sources, both Inspector General of Police Sarbendra Khanal and chief of the bureau Deputy Inspector General Niraj Bahadur Shahi personally interrogated both men.
 According to the police, they confessed to Panta's rape and murder.
 However, neither of their DNAs matched the sample collected from Panta's vaginal swab, and they were both released.
 They have since accused the police of torturing them, a charge the police has denied.

 DNA tests

 According to a report by the National Human Rights Commission, there were serious lapses in DNA collection, due to which a correct result could not be obtained.
 The DNA sample was collected into a test tube from three layers of a vaginal swab.
 The commission report says that the extraction provided an insufficient sample of the DNA, which could also have been damaged.
 The report also found flaws in the scientific method applied to the DNA test.
 The commission recommended using methods of investigation other than DNA testing.
-Another technical committee to investigate DNA led by Jiwan Rijal also concluded that the said male component of sample taken from victim's body might be contaminated and may not be of the perpretator.
+Another technical committee to investigate DNA led by Jiwan Rijal also concluded that the said male component of sample taken from victim's body might be contaminated and may not be of the perpetrator.
 It also questioned the validity of the lab's report that sperm was found in the sample.